mistval/yozakura/README.md

 1. **Start the server in debug mode** — run the **Debug Server** launch configuration.
 This starts the server with the Node debugger attached.
 2. **Start the client** — run the client with `npm run dev --prefix client`.
 3. **Attach to the client** — run the **Debug Client** launch configuration, which opens Chrome against the running client and attaches the debugger.

-## Running for Prod

-Instead of running the `npm run dev` commands, you can run `npm run build:web && npm run start --prefix server` and go to http://localhost:3001/ in your browser.
-This will serve the minified app bundle without any of the dev tooling, which will be faster.
-If cloning the repo is your preferred way to run the application as a user, this is probably how you should do it.